AnupKumarGupta/anupkumargupta.github.io/_posts/2017-08-08-Normal Equation.md

 excerpt: "A step by step guide for solving the problem of Multivariate Linear Regression, using the Normal Equations..."
 ---

 Hi guys.
 For the last couple of weeks I have been taking an awesome course on `Machine Learning`.
 I was going through the topic `Multivariate Linear Regression` in which I was introduced `Normal Equation`.
 The instructor presented the equation, but the derivation was left out for some reasons.
 I managed to perform a step-by-step derivation and I am sharing it with you.
-Let's get started
+Let's get started..

 Let's us assume we are given the `hypothesis function` as: